iCliniq Logo

 Hello doctor,

 I had sex with a condom.
-Is there any chance to get affected with HIV?
-Until now, there are no symptoms.
+Is there any chance of getting affected by HIV?
+Until now, there have been no symptoms.
 Generally, how many days will it take to identify HIV after sex?
 Please suggest, and I am a bit worried.

 Hello,